MisterMaxB/librealsense/wrappers/unity/readme.md

 ##### Point Cloud

-Under the `RealSenseDeivce` object in each of the point cloud sample scenes, you can find PointCloud object that provides a 3D point cloud of the depth data.
+Under the `RealSenseDevice` object in each of the point cloud sample scenes, you can find PointCloud object that provides a 3D point cloud of the depth data.

 The PointCloud object uses the `PointCloudGenerator.cs` script.
 A texture for the point cloud can be provided using `RealSenseStreamTexture.cs` by binding it to PointCloudMat.